 1. High Plank

+If you’re a beginner, you can do the high plank.
 The high plank is one of the easier planks for strengthening your abs.

 It only requires you to place your palms on the ground instead of the forearm, making it easy to begin your planking.

-How to do the high plank
+Steps to do the high plank:

 - Start by sitting on your knees and place your hands on the ground shoulder-width apart, with your arms straight directly underneath your shoulders.